zerostaticthemes/hugo-whisper-theme/README.md

 To use this theme you will need to have Hugo installed.
 If you don't already have Hugo installed please follow the official [installation guide](https://gohugo.io/getting-started/installing/)

-### Check Hugo Version
+### Check Hugo version (Hugo 0.51+ Extended is required)

 This theme uses [Hugo Pipes](https://gohugo.io/hugo-pipes/scss-sass/) to compile SCSS and minify assets.
-Please make sure you have the `Hugo Extended` version installed.
+Please make sure you have the **Hugo Extended** version installed.
 If you are not using the extended version this theme will not not compile.

+To check your version of Hugo, run:

 ```
 hugo version
 ```

+This will output the currently installed version of Hugo.
+Make sure you see `/extended` after the version number, for example `Hugo Static Site Generator v0.51/extended darwin/amd64 BuildDate: unknown` You do not need to use version v0.51 specifically, you can use any version of Hugo above 0.51.
+It just needs to have the `/extended` part

 ### Create a new Hugo site